Yuelioi/vscode-ae-script-tsx-linker/README.md

 <div align=center><img src="./preview/aes.png" /></div>

 ## Demo

-please clone this git ↓
+please clone this for your first project ↓

 [Yuelioi/Adobe-Scripting-With-Typescript-Demo](https://github.com/Yuelioi/Adobe-Scripting-With-Typescript-Demo)

 ## fail?

 1. make sure you have a `ts` environment (nodejs...)
-2. make sure you get a right tsconfig-ae.json/tsconfig.json configuration file( if you don't have a `tsconfig-ae.json`, extension will use `tsconfig.json` instead)
+2. make sure you get a right tsconfig.json configuration file

 ## How it works

 1. Retrieve the location of the running After Effects application using child_process.
-2. If the `tsconfig-ae.json` file is not found, use `tsconfig.json` to get the outDir option.
+2. Look for `tsconfig.json` to get the outDir option.
-3. Look for the rollup.config.js file.
-If found, create a `tsx-link.json` file, write input and output, and then compile using `rollup -c` (instead of tsc).
+3. Look for `rollup.config.js` file.
+If found, create a `tsx-link.json`file, write input and output, and then compile using `rollup -c` (instead of tsc).
 4. Run the final script.

 ## tsconfig.json